chonghualiu/internal-ca/README.md

 * Private key: `issuingca/private/`

-There will be an unencrypted key, because this is usually what you need on a server (e.g. on a Synology DSM, or on a VMWare ESXi virtualizer).
+There will be an unencrypted key, because this is usually what you need on a server (e.g. on a Synology DSM, or on a Proxmox virtualizer).
 Make sure to delete the open keys after importing!
 If you need to re-import later, use `decryptkey.sh` to create another open key.

 # Renew server certificates